chrrrisw/kmel_db/kmel_db_format.md

 ### The Performer Title Table

-The Performer Title Table consists of indices pointing to the Main Index to indicate which titles belong to this performer.
+The Performer Title Table consists of indices (short int) pointing to the Main Index to indicate which titles belong to this performer.

 ### Unknown 6